Bopified/ToyBattlesHQ/doc/client_setup.md

 ✅ Note: This archive is pre-configured to work with the provided config.ini file.
 You don’t need to change the ports — everything should match up automatically.

+When done, make sure to replace the `cgd.dip` you have in your game folder / `data` with this one.
+(Take a backup of the original one just in case)

 ### Start the client
 To launch the game, you have two options: